Mental Health Facilities Oakland, CA

 Seneca Center Building Blocks

-Seneca Center Building Blocks is one of mental health facilities in Oakland, California, located at 3695 High Street, 94619 zip code.
+Seneca Center Building Blocks is a mental health treatment center in Oakland, CA, located at 3695 High Street, 94619 zip code area.
 Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks provides trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
-Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Seneca Center Building Blocks include case management, education services and family psychoeducation.
+Seneca Center Building Blocks offers individual psychotherapy, trauma therapy and behavior modification to children / adolescents.
+Seneca Center Building Blocks also supports children/adolescents with serious emotional disturbance and people with trauma.
+Additional services at Seneca Center Building Blocks consist of family psychoeducation, education services and case management.

 Learn More